Updated on March 4th, 2025 by Felix Martinez

 The Dividend Aristocrats consist of companies that have raised their dividends for at least 25 years in a row.
-Many of the companies have turned into huge multinational corporations over the decades, but not all of them.
+Over the decades, many of these companies have become huge multinational corporations, but not all.

-We created a full list of all Dividend Aristocrats, along with important financial metrics like price-to-earnings ratios and dividend yields.
+We created a full list of all Dividend Aristocrats and important financial metrics like price-to-earnings ratios and dividend yields.
 You can download your copy of the Dividend Aristocrats list by clicking on the link below:

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

 This also qualifies the company as a Dividend King.
-There are only four companies that have longer dividend growth streaks than Emerson.
+Only four companies have longer dividend growth streaks than Emerson.

-The company has achieved such an exceptional dividend growth record thanks to its strong business model, its decent resilience to downturns and its somewhat conservative payout ratio.
+The company has achieved an exceptional dividend growth record thanks to its strong business model, decent resilience to downturns, and somewhat conservative payout ratio.

 These factors provide a margin of safety during recessions.
 In this article, we’ll review Emerson’s prospects as an investment today.